 Thirdly, the work of actuarial science experts has been greatly influenced by innovation.
 The availability of big data has offered this sector to improve analysing certain risks and acting upon them.
 Take insurances as an example.
 The availability of larger streams of information on customer behaviour has led to price differentiability among the products an insurer has to offer.
 By being able to better analyse the behaviour of clients, the insurer is able to target the people he makes loss up most.
 An opportunity most interesting for the insurer.

 All in all, we can conclude that innovation has greatly influenced the field of Econometrics, Operations Research and Actuarial Sciences and remains to do so today.
 Logistics, insurances and trade in securities are just mere examples we touched upon, but a great deal of other occasions of innovations within these sectors remain unspoken of.
-We, the VESTING Conference Committee, hope to touch upon those topics during the VESTING Conference 2018.
+We, the VESTING Conference Committee, hope to have touched upon those topics during the VESTING Conference 2018.